sunpy/ndcube/docs/installation.rst

 		$ conda update ndcube

-The second option for installing the stable verison of ndcube is via pip.
+The second option for installing the stable version of ndcube is via pip.

 .. code-block:: console